-- RG 121.94 Under the National Credit Act, if you engage in credit activities, you need to be: - (a) authorised to engage in those activities under an Australian credit licence (credit licence) or registration; - (b) exempt from the requirement to be licensed or registered; or - (c) acting as a representative of another person who is licensed, registered or exempt from the requirement to be licensed or registered. - RG 121.95 Credit licensees must comply with the general conduct obligations and the responsible lending obligations under the National Credit Act.
-For more information, go to www.asic.gov.au/credit.
+- RG 121.91 Under the National Credit Act, if you engage in credit activities, you need to be: - (a) authorised to engage in those activities under an Australian credit licence (credit licence); - (b) exempt from the requirement to be licensed or registered; or - (c) acting as a representative of another person who is licensed, registered or exempt from the requirement to be licensed or registered. - RG 121.92 Credit licensees must comply with the general conduct obligations and the responsible lending obligations under the National Credit Act.
+For more information, visit ASIC's credit webpage.